mcraken/platform/README.md

 ## Gateway

 The gateway bundle exposes its services through the gateway interface which gives the capability for clients to register handlers and filters.
-Here is some code, here is a sample of how to run a standalone platform out of an OSGi container.
+Here is a sample of how to run a standalone platform out of an OSGi container.
 ```java
 class HelloWorldController{
 	@HttpMethod(method = Method.GET, path="/hello")